matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 - DirectPlay is required for the game's networking code

 **"Black screen in windowed mode"**
-- The script automatically configures cnc-ddraw with GDI renderer
+- The script automatically configures cnc-ddraw with OpenGL renderer and upscaling
-- If issues persist, try editing `ddraw.ini` in the game folder
+- If issues persist, use Graphics_Switcher.bat to try different visual modes
-- Change `renderer=gdi` to `renderer=opengl` or `renderer=direct3d9`
+- Fallback: Change `renderer=opengl` to `renderer=gdi` in ddraw.ini

 ### Manual Configuration